 During the first academic year of concurrent work on the two degrees, the student enrolls only in the first-year law curriculum.
 In any subsequent academic term the student may enroll either for courses only in the School of Law or only in the Graduate School, or for courses in both units.
-A student registered for both law and graduate courses in the same term must enroll for a minimum of ten semester hours in law, and twelve semester hours in total, in order to met A.B.A. residence requirements and the academic requirements of the School of Law.
+A student registered for both law and graduate courses in the same term must enroll for a minimum of 10 semester hours in law, and 12 semester hours in total, in order to meet A.B.A. residence requirements and the academic requirements of the School of Law.

 Completion of the concurrent programs requires that the student successfully complete 81 semester hours of law courses and 30 semester hours of courses that meet M.B.A. requirements.
 In addition, the student must fulfill all other requirements of the School of Law, the Graduate School, and the program in business administration for the J.D. and M.B.A. degrees.
+A student, with law school approval, may obtain similar law credit for a master's degree in other disciplines if the work follows the guidelines set out for the J.D./M.B.A.
+The school currently has, for instance, several students pursuing a J.D. and a Master in Public Affairs degree.
+It should be noted that the requirements for a master's degree are solely the concern of the discipline awarding that degree.